MartinR2345/EndtoEndCybersecurityProgram-/README.md

   <img src="https://i.imgur.com/flEobhx.png" height="50%" width="60%" alt="SaveRecords"/>
 </p>

- <strong>Why This Step Was Important</strong><br>
+ <strong>Why This Step Matters</strong></br>
-The objective for this step is to gather evidence by interviewing stakeholders, reviewing policies and procedures, observing existing controls and documenting the current state.
+The objective for this step is to gather evidence by interviewing stakeholders, reviewing policies and procedures, observing existing controls and documenting the current state and use this information for Step 9.

 <p align="center">
  <strong>Step Eight: Perform the NIST CSF Control Assessment (PASS / FAIL) </strong> <br/>